-I, as a member of [National Federation] and/or a participant in a [National Federation or EHF] authorized or recognised competition, hereby declare as follows:
+I, as a member of [National Federation] and/or a participant in a [National Federation or EHF] authorised or recognised competition, hereby declare as follows:

-- 1. I confirm that I shall comply with and be bound by all of the provisions of the EHF Anti-Doping Regulations, including but not limited to, all amendments to the Anti-Doping Regulations and all International Standards as issued by the World Anti-Doping Agency and permanently published on its website. - 2.
-I acknowledge that the EHF has jurisdiction to impose sanctions as provided in the EHF Anti-Doping Regulations.
+- 1. I confirm that I shall comply with and be bound by all of the provisions of the EHF Regulations for Anti-Doping, including but not limited to, all amendments to the Anti-Doping Regulations and all International Standards as issued by the World Anti-Doping Agency and permanently published on its website. - 2.
+I acknowledge that the EHF has jurisdiction to impose sanctions as provided in the EHF Regulations for Anti-Doping. - 3.
+I have read and understand the present declaration.